FLO-2DSoftware/FLO-2D-Docs/Build25/_sources/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst.txt

     FINALDIR.OUT - Flow maximum velocity direction at the end of the simulation;

     VEL_X_DEPTH.OUT - The velocity x depth parameter is evaluated as a single variable.
-    This is not max velocity x max depth, it is the maximum value of the velocity squared x depth that is synchronized by time.
+    This is not max velocity x max depth, it is the maximum value of the velocity x depth that is synchronized by time.

     VEL_SQUARED_X_DEPTH.OUT - The velocity squared x depth parameter is evaluated as a single variable.
     This is not max velocity squared x max depth, it is the maximum value of the velocity squared x depth that is synchronized by time.